Guide to the Subsidy (2288 KB)

 If your circumstances change partway through your sentence and you now meet the financial criteria, you may be eligible to have the rest of your alcohol interlock costs subsidised.

 You can also provide proof of your AID subsidy eligibility by uploading it here.

 Remember to include your full name, driver licence number and contact phone number.
 If Smart Start has provided you with your alcohol interlock device, tell the NZTA this too.
-The NZTA will then advise Smart Start of your change in circumstance so we can update your alcohol interlock pricing plan.
+If you're eligible for a subsidy, the NZTA will give you a reference number.
+Please provide this reference number to Smart Start so we can can update your alcohol interlock pricing plan.